KshitijK11/python-weather-cli/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

 Copy this entire template and paste it into your `README.md` file in your `python-weather-cli` repository.
-As mentioned before, remember to replace the placeholders such as `your-username` and update any other sections as needed.
-The description provided in the `Description` section gives a brief overview of the purpose and functionality of the Python Weather CLI code.
+Don't forget to replace the placeholders such as `your-username` and update any other sections as needed.
+This comprehensive README will provide all the necessary information about your Python Weather CLI project to users and contributors.